 A criminal known as Thunderbolt is imprisoned and facing execution.
-Into the next cell is placed Bob Morgan, an innocent man who has been framed and who is in love with Thunderbolt's girl, without knowing of their relationship.
-Thunderbolt hopes to stave off the execution long enough to kill young Morgan for romancing his girl.
+Into the next cell is placed Bob Moran, an innocent man who has been framed and who is in love with Thunderbolt's girl.
+Thunderbolt hopes to stave off the execution long enough to kill young Moran for romancing his girl.
 Written by

 Jim Beaver <firstname.lastname@example.org>